rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - code coverage
 - rustdoc

-> **Query** - should we expand out "CI"?**
 > **NOTE: Jasun stopped here 9/7**

-TODO lots more in this section:
+> TODO lots more in this section:
+>

-* Stability of the language
+> * Stability of the language
-  * Do people feel that their code is being broken?
+>   * Do people feel that their code is being broken?
-  * How often and what is the severity of this breakage?
+>   * How often and what is the severity of this breakage?
-  * In general, do people feel like Rust's stability guarantees are upheld?
+>   * In general, do people feel like Rust's stability guarantees are upheld?
-  * How often do people *need* to reach for nightly for the compiler or core tooling?
+>   * How often do people *need* to reach for nightly for the compiler or core tooling?
-* The Rust compiler as a productive tool
+> * The Rust compiler as a productive tool
-  * Is the perception of {compile times, binary size, artifact disk space (i.e., the target folder)} getting better or worse over time?
+>   * Is the perception of {compile times, binary size, artifact disk space (i.e., the target folder)} getting better or worse over time?
-* What are "core tools" for users (i.e., they are an indispensable part of the Rust programming experience?)
+> * What are "core tools" for users (i.e., they are an indispensable part of the Rust programming experience?)
-* How is the IDE experience with Rust?
+> * How is the IDE experience with Rust?
-* How reliable is tooling and how happy are people in general with the user experience?
+> * How reliable is tooling and how happy are people in general with the user experience?
-* Do people find the edition experience relatively uneventful?
+> * Do people find the edition experience relatively uneventful?
-* Does Rust work well for the platform they are targeting (i.e., the compile target)?
+> * Does Rust work well for the platform they are targeting (i.e., the compile target)?
-* Can people usually find the library their looking for?
+> * Can people usually find the library their looking for?
 If not, what domains seemed to be the most underserved?
-* Questions which gauge attitudes to potential new features.
+> * Questions which gauge attitudes to potential new features.

-Which of the following apply to you (TODO possibly multiple questions for past month, past year, ever, + would you like to do ):
+### Which of the following apply to you:

-- I have contributed (in any way) to a crate published on crates.io TODO separate issues from PRs/other productive stuff?
+- I have contributed (in any way) to a crate published on crates.io
 - I am maintainer of a Rust project outside of the core project
-- I have contributed (in any way) to a core Rust project (part of the rust-lang GH org)
+- I have contributed (in any way) to a core Rust project (part of the rust-lang GitHub org)
 - I'm a member of a Rust team or WG
 - I've read the Rust blog
 - I've read TWiR